openebs/openebs/k8s/demo/percona/README.md

   mayamaster   Ready     5d        v1.6.3
   ```

-- Sufficient resources on the minions to host the openebs storage pods & percona
+- Sufficient resources on the nodes to host the OpenEBS storage pods & percona
 application pods.
 This includes sufficient disk space, as, in this example,
-physical storage for the pvolume containers shall be carved out from local storage
+physical storage for the volume containers shall be carved out from local storage.

-- iSCSI support on the minions.
+- iSCSI support on all the nodes.
 This is needed to be able to consume the iSCSI
-target exposed by the openebs volume container (i.e., VSM).
+target exposed by the OpenEBS volume container.
 In ubuntu, the iSCSI
 initiator can be installed using the procedure below :

   ```